Rusty Dog's Lavender Garden

 The Lavender Garden is Bigger!

-Further developments occured in late summer, 2009, when resident Son-In-Law fancied doing a day's gardening.
+Further developments occurred in late summer, 2009, when resident Son-In-Law fancied doing a day's gardening.
 So I got him to dig and compost a larger garden area in front of the kennel.
 It's planted with - you guessed - more Lavenders, and some tough Hebes and Agapanthus plants.
 Nice work!

 The Lavender Garden is Even Bigger!

-And then, the biggest development of all, one that Rusty couldn't have imagined.
+In 2014 came the biggest development of all, one that Rusty couldn't have imagined.
 Another dog!

 Winnie :

-- Welcome to Winnie, the latest Moosey dog.
+Welcome to Winnie, the latest Moosey dog.

 Winnie the black and white Border Collie has her kennel right next door to Rusty's, with her own Lavender garden, filled with a special Hybrid called 'Princess Lavender'.